Weather, Temperatures & Climate in Crete Archive: Weather in 2002-2006

 A brief, additional weather history.
 The spring months of the year 2000 were unusually cool - way into June.
 The last months of 2000 delivered negligible rainfall.
 2001 saw a cold start with warm weather from April onwards.
 Also in 2001, the end of November had been noticeably cold with early December (up to the 13th) cold with gusting, extreme winds and excessive rainfall.
 None of this is "typical" .
 These unpredictable weather patterns are now the "norm" worldwide.
 That means everywhere.
 Yes, everywhere.

-Glad to help you with your Flights and your car rental as well.
+PS.
+Glad to help you with your activities, flights, car rental, and taxi transfers too.